 The U.S. Tax Court announced that it received more than 26,000 petitions this year.
 The Tax Court met with various stakeholders, including representatives from the American Bar Association’s Section...

 An Ohio taxpayer’s property did not qualify for a property tax exemption because the taxpayer was not a charitable or educational institution that used the property exclusively for charitable purpos...

 Welcome and thank you for visiting the website of Linda D. Cosgray E.A.
 We strive to provide the highest quality professional service by working closely with each client to understand their unique financial situation.
 At the office of Linda D. Cosgray EA, you’ll receive exceptional service from my support staff and benefit from my years of experience as an Enrolled Agent.

 As you browse through the website; included are useful resources such as newsletters, interactive calculators and helpful links to informational websites.

-Please feel free to contact the office with any questions or comments, or to set up your appointment today.
+Please feel free to contact the office at 614-457-3770 with any questions.

 I build my business on integrity and service.
 The highest compliment I can receive is a referral of your friends, family and business associates.

 Access your files with our secure, on-line document portal.
 FileShare is a convenient way to send and receive your documents with the office.
 Please do not email financial documents.